 Toxic people are best placed as the furthest distance possible.
 However, cutting toxic people out of your life can blow up in your face.
 That’s part of the disease.
 Furthermore, it can be an incredibly difficult battle.
 Despite this, it results in you becoming a much better and stronger person.

 I remember a distinct moment when I truly understood how I had allowed toxicity to become a normal part of my life.
-It was during this very shoot taken as part of my Alice in Wonderland series.
-I was twirling around in this beautiful white baby doll dress, floating on a blissful cloud and trying to capture the essence of Tim Burton’s ‘White Queen’.
-We certainly had a few failures in attempts to achieve the character which is why these particular photos were not included in the official blog post.
+It was during this very shoot; I was twirling around in this beautiful white baby doll dress, floating on a blissful cloud and trying to capture the essence of ethereal beauty.

 Since achieving an amazing level of body confidence, we often shoot in public areas and we’ve done it so many times that it’s almost second-nature to block out any audience we may attract or people passing by.
 There was one, young, teenage, girl that managed to wiggle her way through our bubble, however.